isc-projects/kea/doc/sphinx/arm/hooks-bootp.rst

 .. note::

-   This is library is still in experimental phase.
+   This library is still in the experimental phase.
 Use with care!

 This hooks library adds support for BOOTP with vendor information extensions